andreaskarman/order-weight-woocommerce/README.md

 ## Changelog ##

+### 0.5 - 2021/12/17 ###
+* New feature: Compatibility added to the new WooCommerce Block Checkout
+* Bug fix: Fixed sorting error of "Products" by weight

+### 0.4.5 - 2021/11/20 ###
+* New feature: Updating order weight in the WordPress admin when an order is updated.
+* New feature: When order weight is updated, a order notifications is added.
+* Bug fix: Display error in "Products" weight column

 ### 0.4.0 - 2021/11/10 ###
 * Fixed "Order properties should not be accessed directly" error
 * Fixed weight and weight unit in API calls not showing

 ### 0.3.5 - 2016/01/26 ###
 * Added weight and weight unit to orders in the WooCommerce REST API.
 * Changed meta key for order weight (removed underscore prefix).